Boston water taxis provide fast, convenient, fun, and affordable transportation across and around Boston Harbor.

 If you are flying into Boston Logan Airport and staying in a hotel near the Downtown Waterfront, Seaport, Charlestown, or the North End, a water taxi will be the fastest way to get there.
 Hop on the free #66 shuttle to the water taxi dock from all airport terminals - just look for the signs.

-Once you're on a water taxi, you'll typically reach your destination in 7-10 minutes, depending on the location - and you can't beat the city skyline views!
+Once you're on a water taxi, you'll typically reach your destination in about 10-12 minutes, depending on the location - and you can't beat the city skyline views!

-Boston's two on-call water taxi services operate year-round.
+Boston's water taxi services operate year-round.
 All boats are covered and fully enclosed during cold weather, heated, and provide comfortable seating.
 Their aluminum hulls can even break through ice.